Hitachi-LG Data Storage

-Hitachi-LG Data Storage (HLDS, HL-DT-ST or H-L Data Storage), a joint venture between Hitachi and LG, is a manufacturer of DVD and Blu-ray optical disk drives for desktop and notebook computers.
-Founded in late 2000, the company began operation in January 2001, and shipped its first product in the summer of that year.
+Hitachi-LG Data Storage (HLDS, HL-DT-ST or H-L Data Storage), a joint venture between Hitachi, Ltd. and LG Electronics, is a manufacturer of DVD and Blu-ray optical disc drives for desktop computers and laptops.
+Founded in late 2000, the company began operation in January 2001.
 In 2006, HLDS began developing Blu-ray Disc drives.
 The company claims that it has led the disk drive industry in market share since its founding, with a 20% share for fiscal year 2001, 29% for fiscal year 2012, and 60% for fiscal year 2016.
-From 2015 to 2017, the company began to manufacture wireless chargers, sensors and head mounted displays for virtual reality, as ODD sales dwindled.
+Building upon its core optical technology and extensive experience in production management, the company is currently expanding its product lineup to include interactive digital signage, TOF (Time of Flight) 3D sensors, unmanned store solutions, and in-vehicle air purifiers.